emiliaktaylor/emiliaktaylor.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a third-year DPhil student in the Department of Pathology and  Pharmacology (Chemistry in Cells CDT) at the University of Oxford, supervised by Professor Thomas Lanyon-Hogg and Dr Georgia Isom.
+My work focuses on the development of bifunctional molecuels to target resistance enzymes in bacteria